We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - various B vitamins, including 5 micrograms (mcg) of folate.

 Specific flavonoids, such as quercetin, are present in apples.
 These may help improve blood glucose levels.
-A review from 2011 found a link between eating apples and a lower risk of diabetes.
+A

 All these factors make apples a good choice as a quick snack between meals.